 Hotel Notice Board

 Check-in 3pm.
 Check-out 11am.

-The location of the Loch Fyne Hotel in Inveraray means that it is great for golfing, boating, walking, riding or visiting some of the areas magnificent castles.
-An ideal starting point if you are visiting these castles is Inveraray Castle only a 5-minute walk from the hotel, and is still home to the Duke and Duchess of Argyll.
+The location of the Loch Fyne Hotel in Inveraray means that it is great for golfing, boating, walking, riding or visiting some of the area's magnificent castles.
+An ideal starting point if you are visiting these castles is Inveraray Castle only a 5-minute walk from the hotel and is still home to the Duke and Duchess of Argyll.

-Loch Fyne was formed around 10000 years ago when glaciers retreated and rising sea levels flooded the lower reaches of Glen Fyne.
+Loch Fyne has formed around 10000 years ago when glaciers retreated and rising sea levels flooded the lower reaches of Glen Fyne.
 It’s the longest and deepest of Scotland’s many sea lochs, and it’s seafood-rich.
 Loch Fyne and the nearby Loch Awe are renowned for large stocks of fish including Wild Brown Trout (British Record), Rainbow Trout, Salmon and Monster Pike - increasing your chances of landing your supper!

 Visitors don’t even require a permit to fish in Loch Fyne - some have been known to throw a fishing line off the pier in the town’s centre.
 Loch Awe is just 10 miles down the road from Inveraray.
 Free and suitable for all - and some patience and/or a hip flask will probably help...

-There is a 9 hole golf course adjacent to the Loch Fyne Hotel but it’s not manned and operates an honesty box for visitors to pay their green fees, there is no need to pre-book.
+There is a 9-hole golf course adjacent to the Loch Fyne Hotel but it’s not manned and operates an honesty box for visitors to pay their green fees, there is no need to pre-book.